-Land Use Zoning Objectives It is an objective of the Council to implement the following land use zoning objectives for lands in Tier II Settlements: 1a.
+Land Use Zoning Objectives It is an objective of the Council to implement the following land use zoning objectives for lands in Tier II to V Towns and Villages: 1a.
 Agriculture To reserve land for agricultural and rural uses and to preserve the amenity of the town setting.
-1b.
-Community Services/Facilities To provide land for community and social facilities.
-1c.
-Enterprise & Employment To provide land for light industrial and appropriate commercial development.
-1d.
-Industry To provide land for industrial use and ancillary facilities.